Tom-Hirschberger/MMM-MQTTbridge/readme.md

 - `stringifyPayload`- specify if the payload of notifications should be converted with "JSON.stringify" before it will be send as MQTT message (The setting can be overriden for each message seperatly in "notiDictionary.js"), default is true.
 - `mqttDictConf`- specify the path to the "mqttDictionary.js" file starting at the module folder, default: "./dict/mqttDictionary.js"
 - `notiDictConf`- specify the path to the "notiDictionary.js" file starting at the module folder, default: "./dict/notiDictionary.js"
+- `newlineReplacement`- if you use `valueFormat` for MQTT messages or for notification payloads you need to configure how new line characters should be replaced.
+See [valueFormat.md](valueFormat.md) for further details.
 - `notiConfig`- the notification configuration.
 See the "notiConfig part" section for details
 - `mqttConfig`- the mqtt configuration.
 See the "mqttConfig part" section for details